topcoder-platform/member-api/README.md

 ## Notes

 - all JWT tokens provided in Postman environment file and tests are created in `https://jwt.io` with secret `mysecret`
+- you don't need to setup the (https://github.com/topcoder-platform/member-processor-es), because there is seed-data script to setup data to test the members API, the tests also have setup data properly
+- the tests use mock S3 service, so you may use the provided mock AWS credential for tests, but Postman tests require using real AWS S3, you need to follow README.md to create S3 bucket and provide your own AWS credential so that the upload photo API works